sonnyp/Commit/README.md

 - Highlights overflow of subject line when it exceeds 69 characters
 - Inserts empty line between subject line and rest of message
 - Spell checking
-- Select All selects only your commit message, not the Git commit comment
+- Comments are readonly and excluded from "Select All"
 - Displays project folder and branch in window header
-- Git Commit comment is not editable
 - Dark theme support: the overflow highlight is adjusted according to your theme
+- Auto inserts blank line for commit description
 - Supports git commit messages, merge messages, tag messages, add -p messages, and rebase -i messages
-- Auto inserts blank line for commit description
+- Supports Mercurial commit messages

 ## Development